Conservation, Ethics, and Environmental ChangeCambodia

 Community reciprocity is at the heart of the SFS organizational and educational model.
 SFS students face the real-world complexities of issues affecting our host communities.
 With the results of our research, we offer data and recommendations that inform decision makers and build relationships between SFS and local stakeholders involved in biodiversity conservation and resource management.

-- Engaging with the rich cultural heritage of Cambodia and Vietnam, including Khmer language lessons and local homestays
+- Engaging with the rich cultural heritage of Cambodia, including Khmer language lessons and local homestays

 - Hosting community lectures

-- Interacting with local students inside and outside of Can Tho University’s campus
+- Interacting with local students inside and outside of Pannasastra's University’s campus through activities including community cleanup days, cooking, and traditional dance classes

 - Attending community festivals, pagodas, and traditional Apsara dance performances